Updated: Aug 24

 The Reality of Yourself?

-There is an effective way to accept ourselves, our imperfections, which automatically means more self-confidence and self-esteem.
+There is an effective way to accept our imperfections, to increase self-acceptance, which automatically means more self-esteem and self-confidence.
 Like this :

 All She Ever Wanted Was...